kbdar/EDFConsumptionViz/README.md

  ```
 python3 2yearsdata.py
  ```
-The code will download the data, format it and update it to your MongoDb data base.
+The code will download the data, format it and update it to your MongoDB database.
 You will see a progress bar displayed to show you the progress of  the update.

 __5. Create MongoDBAtlas Trigger__
-Create a MongoDB Atlas Scheduled trigger to run once a day and get the data from the API, format the data and insert inot MongoDB collections.
+Create a MongoDB Atlas Scheduled trigger to run once a day and get the data from the API, format the data and insert into MongoDB collections.
 I am inserting exactly the same data into 2 collections to demonstrate the advantages to time series collection.
 Here is how to do it:
 * In MongoDB Atlas click on Triggers in the left menu.
-* Give a name to your trigger and chose the "scheduled" option.
+* Give a name to your trigger and choose the "scheduled" option.
   <table><tr><td><img src='/image/schedule.png' alt=“” height="200" width="fit"></td></tr></table>
 * On the advanced scheduled settings use the following cron expression to schedule your trigger at 7 AM in the morning.The recommended time by the author of the API is between 6 AM and 10 AM.
 ```
 00 07 * * *
 ```
 __5. Charts__
 Go to "Charts" tab in your MongoDB Atlas and create your desired charts in a matter of minutes.
-Here is a screen grab of few charts I created on my data.
+Here is a screen grab of a few charts I created on my data.
 <table><tr><td><img src='/image/charts.png' alt=“” height="400" width="fit"></td></tr></table>